THE SECURITY BRUTALIST

 All trust is temporary.

-Security Brutalism doesn’t treat trust as a principle—it treats it as a liability.
+Security Brutalism doesn’t treat trust as a principle, it treats it as a liability.
 Every assumption of good intent, every persistent privilege, every implicit approval is a countdown to compromise.

-Trust is Not a Baseline
+Trust is not a baseline.

 The system shouldn’t start by trusting you.
 It should start by constraining you.
 Trust, if earned, should be tightly scoped, auditable, and temporary.
+What’s trusted becomes invisible.
+What’s invisible becomes unmonitored.
+What’s unmonitored becomes exploitable.

 The longer something is trusted, the more likely it is to betray you.
+In general, accounts persist longer than people, tokens outlive the apps they were issued to, and connections remain after the purpose dissolves.

 Decay is not a mistake.
 It’s a constant.
 The only question is whether your system exposes it or ignores it.